vistadataproject/nodeVISTA/setupDocker/README.md

 ## Connecting Clients

-You can access the _Rambler_ from your browser at _http://localhost:9030_ and use the Clinical Service REST at _localhost:9300_.
+To access the _Rambler_ point your browser to _http://localhost:9030_ and use the Clinical Service REST at _localhost:9300_.

+To access the Vista Data Model (VDM) Browser at: http://localhost:9100/schema

 But for CPRS running in a separate virtual machine on your Mac, you need to use actual network IP of the Mac.
 Get that IP address ...